Castle of Matrera

-Castle of Matrera (Castillo de Matrera or Torre Matrera) is a medieval castle at Villamartín in Spain dating back to the 9th century.
+Castle of Matrera (Castillo de Matrera or Torre Matrera) is a medieval castle at Villamartín near Prado del Rey in Spain dating back to the 9th century.
 It was declared a national monument in 1949 and an example of Bien de Interés Cultural ("Heritage of Cultural Interest") in 1985.
 The structure underwent a controversial restoration in 2015.

 History

-It was built in the ninth century by Omar ibn Hafsún to defend Iptuci, the most advanced city of the Cora de Ronda.
+It was built in the ninth century by Umar ibn Hafsun to defend Iptuci, the most advanced city of the Cora de Ronda.
 However, Mount Pajarete was a place of human settlement since Antiquity.

 In the 13th century, it was conquered by Ferdinand III, who rebuilt it.
 Nevertheless, at the beginning of the XIV century, it returned to Muslim hands before being definitively reconquered by Alfonso XI in 1341.
 However, being located in the middle of the Moorish Border, it was besieged by the Muslims of Granada in 1408 and in 1445.

 Renovation

 By 2010, only a few walls of the castle remained standing, and the ruins were further damaged by rain in 2013.
 A restoration project was launched in 2010, led by the architect Carlos Quevado, and completed in 2015.
 Parts of the tower were rebuilt with lime plaster similar to samples found on the site, with large, plain blocks defining the original shape of the castle.
 Quevado described his aim as being not only to protect the ruin, but to "recover the volume, texture, and tonality that the tower would originally have had", and to differentiate new additions from the original structure.

-The renovation received negative reactions from some locals, with Spain's cultural heritage organization Hispania nostra calling the project "absolutely terrible".
+The renovation received negative reactions from some locals, with Spain's cultural heritage organization Hispania Nostra calling the project "absolutely terrible".
 It was praised by the architectural community, and was nominated for the 2016 Architizer A+ Award, in the Architecture Preservation category, winning the public choice vote.
 The Guardian described the design as neo-brutalist, and praised it for restoring "the clout its Moorish creators originally intended".